Mention @JustWanderMaya and hashtag your photo with #JustWanderWithUs

-(Compliments) Aurora had a nice, outdoor eating area a few steps from the apartment and the office where you can cook breakfast.
+(Compliments) Aurora had a nice, outdoor eating area a few steps from the apartment and an area where you can cook breakfast.
 They offered complimentary eggs, bananas, bread to toast and such.
 It was a good way to chat with Aurora and any other visitors of the Manora Apartments.

-We’ve heard that internet in the Philippines is slow and can somewhat be unreliable.
-We were quite happy with the Wifi here which allowed us to research things to do while in Cebu and used the connection to teach my mom how to use her iPad and learning to email.
+We’ve heard that internet in the Philippines is slow and can be somewhat be unreliable.
+We were quite happy with the Wifi here which allowed us to research Things to Do in Cebu and used the connection to teach my mom how to use her iPad, plus learning to email.

 The Manora Guest House Apartments have a front gate with a full-time security guard.

-If you have a phone where you can download the GrabTaxi or EasyTaxi apps, these services might help hail a cab for pickup at the Manora Guest House.
+If you have a phone where you can download the GrabTaxi or EasyTaxi (Update: 2021-07-19 - Now, best known as Cabify) apps, these services might help hail a cab for pickup at the Manora Guest House.
 Otherwise, it can be quite a challenge to find one unless one passes by at the main street.